photo by Pixabay for Pexels

 5. They start making out of character efforts to get in touch with people, as if they are saying goodbye.

-If your friend or loved on is feeling hopeless and showing signs of depression, and starts to suddenly visit family they don’t usually talk to, or call up people from the past, it could be that they are planning on taking their life.
+If your friend or loved on is feeling hopeless and showing signs of depression, and starts to suddenly visit family they don’t usually talk to?
+Or call up people from the past?
+It could be that they are planning to take their life.
 Another sign might be suddenly making a will.

 7. After being very low and depressed, they seem oddly calm out of the blue.

 This sort of random contentment can sometimes be a sign that someone has made a firm decision to give up on life.